Waurika, Oklahoma

 Waurika is a city in and the county seat of Jefferson County, Oklahoma, United States.
 The population was 1,837 as of the 2020 United States census.

 An article from 1985 in The Oklahoman claimed that Waurika promoted itself as "The Parakeet Capital of the World," while giving no explanation for using this slogan.
 The Waurika Chamber of Commerce website in 2020 echoed that the town was "once a parakeet paradise," but currently seems to be promoting the motto On The Trail, By The Lake, complete with a logo of a cowboy bronc-riding a fish.

 City name

 The name is the anglicized version of the Comanche compound woarɨhka ("worm eater") from woa ("worm") + tɨhka ("eat") and presumably refers to early European settlers whose plowing humorously resembled digging for worms.
 Without indicating the source of their opinions, the City of Waurika and the Oklahoma Historical Society say the name means "clear (or pure) water" in some unidentified "American Indian language".
-This is an example of the widespread occurrence of fanciful false etymologies of Native American place names, especially when the original Native language meaning is simple, insulting, vulgar, or unknown.
+This may be an example of the widespread occurrence of fanciful false etymologies of Native American place names, especially when the original Native language meaning is simple, insulting, vulgar, or unknown.